 We know the challenges faced by any aspiring watchmaker and our goal is to reward talent, making it known across the world and put their work under the spotlight.

-The winner will be presented to the international press beginning of April 2023.
-Additionally, the winner will win CHF 20’000.- to purchase watchmaking tools or finance his/her horological project.
+The winner will be presented to the international press in April 2024.
+Additionally, the winner will win CHF 50’000.- to purchase watchmaking tools and finance his/her horological project.

 How to participate?

 - Self-taught applicants are also welcome

 - Applicants must have independently designed and created a timepiece or an horological construction

 - Applicants meeting the previous requirements and who participated in previous editions but did not win, are allowed to submit a new creation (one creation per year)